 - Measure Coffee Beans and Grind it

 The second step you need to take is measuring the number of coffee beans you are going to use in the brewing.
 Now it depends on you if you want mild, medium, or strong coffee.
 The amount of coffee decides the strength of your coffee.
 So, do the math and grind the coffee beans.
 If you make a mild coffee, make sure you put 6g coffee per 100ml water that will give a great tasting coffee.
 To make a medium coffee, add 8g coffee grounds per 100ml water and for a strong one, add 10g.
 These measurements are not optimal.
 You can experiment with it and find your own perfect taste.

 - Pre-Heat the French Press

 This step may seem unnecessary but it’s important.
 It adds to the taste of the coffee.
-It will wash out the dust and residue of the old coffee if any.
-So, to do that, you will need to pour some hot water into the beaker, put the top of the beaker, and push the plunger all the way down.
-After that swirl the water for some time.
-This will pre-heat the french press.
+It will wash out the dust and residue of the old coffee, if any.
+You will need to pour some hot water into the beaker, put the top of the beaker, and push the plunger all the way down.
+After that, swirl the water for some time.
+This will preheat the french press.

 - Pour Water and Coffee Grounds

 It’s time to mix the water and coffee grounds.
 Add coffee ground into the beaker and put the beaker on the scale, and tare it out to zero scales.
 Then pour the water as per the reading listed.
 In case you don’t have a scale, use a cup or something to measure the amount of water

 In this process, you will need to keep stirring until they are mixed completely, and all the coffee grounds are wet.
 After that, put the top of the beaker with the plunger pulled up and let the coffee steeping.
 This will take some time.
 Make sure over-extraction doesn’t occur.